gerbilbyte/scrone/README.md

 Twenty plus years after initial discussion, Scrone has been made!
 This is a simple python3 script created to crawl and evaluate websites.

+This is a tool used to aid myself and fellow security folk.
+DO NOT USE THIS TOOL ON WEBSITE YOU DON'T OWN OR DON'T HAVE PERMISSION TO SCAN/PENTEST.
+DOING SO CAN BE ILLEGAL, CAN GET YOU IN SERIOUS TROUBLE AND SENT TO BED WITHOUT ANY SUPPER.
+Also, as I'm in capital writing mood: USE THIS PROGRAM AT YOUR OWN RISK!
+I WILL NOT BE ACCOUNTABLE FOR ANY DAMAGE OR LOSS OF DATA CAUSED MY USING THIS TOOL!

 Features included are:

 * Deep crawl: As well as crawling href tags this will also crawl other